macrocosm-os/folding/README.md

 ```
 Keep in mind that you will need to change the default parameters for either the [miner](./scripts/run_miner.sh) or the [validator](./scripts/run_validator.sh).

 Miners now have the opportunity to interact with the global job pool (GJP) locally.
 By creating a read-only node via `start_read_node.sh`, miners sync with the GJP and create snapshots on their local machine.
-We have provided a function in `folding/miners/folding_miner.py` that returns jobs based on their priority in the GJP.
+We have provided a script in `scripts/query_rqlite.py` that returns jobs based on their priority in the GJP.
 With this information, you can experiment with customizing your job queue.
+This script can also be helpful for analyzing checkpoint files from other miners.
 ## How does the Subnet Work?

 In this subnet, validators create protein folding challenges for miners, who in turn run simulations using OpenMM to obtain stable protein configurations.
 At a high level, each role can be broken down into parts: